 “I live out my faith or values through service and working for justice.”

-- Students serve in many ways on campus, but a major way is through our TRIPS program which is co-directed by folks in ministry, leadership and service.
+- Students serve in many ways on campus, but a major way is through our TRIPS program which is co-directed by folks in Campus Ministry and the Sturzl Center for Community Service and Learning.
 On our service trips, you’ll be expected to reflect on the service you do, and encouraged to connect the work you are doing to your beliefs.